dkollmann/kivy-designer/_posts/2015-06-05-report-1-kivy-designer.markdown

 * I studied a lot about Kivy, reading the documentation and fixing some small bugs
 * Added a initial support for Python 3
 * Fixed Kivy Designer code style
-* Tried to help users on #Kivy(I'm not yet experienced enough to support major part of the users, but I've been always reading and trying to help when possible)
+* Tried to help users on #kivy(I'm not yet experienced enough to support some users and usually busy, but when possible, I check the IRC to see if there is something that I can do)
 * While studying Kivy Designer, I had found a lot of bugs and had some ideas to new improvements; [Everything is listed here](https://github.com/aron-bordin/kivy-designer/issues)